logo

 Conclusions Regarding Agile Frameworks

-Although the origins of these agile frameworks differ and they each focus on different parts of the development process, they all maintain the values outlined in the Agile Manifesto and support teams in producing high-quality software rapidly.
+Although the origins of these agile frameworks differ they each focus on different parts of the development process.
+They all maintain the values outlined in the Agile Manifesto and support teams in producing high-quality software rapidly.
 The maturity of your organization and the method you wish to use for product development will determine which Agile framework you choose.
 For instance, Kanban might be a better choice if you’re a start-up.
 However, Scrum or XP can be a better option if the team has experience with agile methods.

 Here at CourseMonster, we know how hard it may be to find the right time and funds for training.
 We provide effective training programs that enable you to select the training option that best meets the demands of your company.